Ian19/Arminia/README.md

 - The Unsealed Flower of Life
 - The Sealed Flower of Life

-The following peer reviewed scientiffic papers are complete in the CAS:
+The following scientiffic papers are available:
-- The Schwarzschild Proton Paper by Nassim Harramein
+- The Schwarzschild Proton by Nassim Harramein (complete)
+- Quantum Gravity and the Holographic Mass by Nassim Harramein (approx. %50 incomplete)

 The following features are either not functioning or incomplete:
 - persistent achievements